Join us for the 2019 Symposium: Learning Transformation on October 25, 2019, at Coast Mountain College in Terrace, B.C.

 There are so many wonderful local Indigenous artists to learn from, gorgeous northern B.C. scenery to explore, and unique historical sites to visit in Terrace.

-Learn about the highly talented local artist who created the wonderful 2019 Symposium logo.
+Learn more about Jamie Nole – the highly talented local artist who created the wonderful 2019 Symposium logo.

 The artwork for the 2019 Symposium: Learning Transformation was done by a student who attends the Freda Diesing School of Art at Coast Mountain College.